[Lesson 2] Learn How To Protect Your wp-config File In 5 Minutes

 - Step 1 – Connect your website using an FTP client.

-- Step 3 – Select the wp-config.php file and move it to the directory of your wish.
+- Step 2 – Select the wp-config.php file and cut it’s content and place it in a file outside to public_html as shown in the video.

 The wp-config is one of the most sensitive files in the entire directory since it contains all the information about base configuration and also the database connection information.
 The appropriate file permission for this file will be 400.
-This means that the user and groups have permission to only read and others will not be able to access the file.
+This means that the user has permission to only read and others will not be able to access the file.

 WordPress Security Lessons